Access Control

 Includes all permissions of MetricsViewer, plus:

-- Cannot upload data, create or edit properties, or change configurations
+- Cannot upload data, create or edit properties, or change any configurations

 Member